Health libraryBack to health library

 Reframe your situation.
 Don't think of yourself as being a prisoner in your own house.
 Instead, try looking at this as an opportunity to focus on yourself and your home.
 Is there a room in your house you'd like to rearrange?
 Do you have a pile of papers waiting to be organized?
 Try to do one productive thing a day.
 It'll make you feel better.

 Stay as close to your normal routine as possible.
 Wake up and go to bed at around the same time.
 Eat regular meals.
-Practice good hygiene and change into suitable office clothes, even though you're working from home.
+Practice good hygiene and change into clean clothes, even if you're not working or working from home.
 Sticking to your normal routine will make it easier to resume normal life when this is over.

 Keep your house neat and tidy.
 Uncertainty is just outside your front door.
 Keep your side of the door organized, predictable and clean.
 A cluttered home can lead to a cluttered mind.